If you can, take control of when you retire

 Don’t give up on work completely

 Retiring from work could simply signal a career change.
 You might decide to employ your skills in a different area over fewer hours.
 You could try volunteering or mentoring.
 Even working part-time can have benefits that far out weight the financial advantages.
-The physical activity, social interactions, and a sense of purpose gained from working or volunteering can really benefit a person’s physical and mental health.
+Physical activity, social interactions, and a sense of purpose gained from working or volunteering can really benefit a person’s physical and mental health.
 Just because you retire from one occupation doesn’t mean you have to stop working.

 Your work doesn’t have to define you